IntersectMBO/ouroboros-consensus/docs/ChainOrderTransitivity.md

 So we have `A < B < C < A < B < C < ...`.

-### "Duncan's rule" is intransitive
+### "Duncan's rule" is non-transitive

 Consider the following alternative rule, for simplicity without the issuer/opcert rule as it is not relevant for the point:

  1. Chain length, the longer chain is preferred.
  2. If the slot numbers differ by at most `Δ = 5` slots, compare the VRF tiebreakers[^vrf-tpraos-vs-praos], preferring lower values, otherwise, no preference.

-Again, this is reflexive, antisymmetric and total, but not transitive:
+Again, this relation is reflexive, antisymmetric and total, but non-transitive:

 |              | A | B | C |
 | ------------ | - | - | - |